ManuelaAlphaC/incentive-SmartContracts/README.md

 # Incentive-smart-contracts

-Within the Incentive protocol there are parts that are managed on-chein, such as:
+Within the Incentive protocol there are parts that are managed on-chain, such as:
 - seller 🧑‍🌾/buyer 👨‍💼 accounts
 - incentives 🍔
 - marketplaces 🛒